 4. Borrow money before you need it:

-- Takes time to get approved: If you wait until you’re in dire need of cash, you may not have the luxury of time to shop around for the best rates or to get approved for a loan.
-By borrowing before you need it, you can take your time to research and find the best loan offers.
+If you wait until you’re in a jam before applying for a loan, you may not have time to shop around for the best rates or to be approved.
+Getting a loan before you need the money allows you to shop around for the best interest rate and repayment terms.